 This mobility idea is actually a very important consideration.
 You know that phrase “You don’t know what you don’t know?”
-That could not have been more true for me.
+That could not have been truer for me.
 With my previous employer, the money they matched on my retirement plan had a time requirement before I was fully vested.
 Because I wasn’t fully vested, I lost the entirety of the money.
-Obviously I didn’t do this on purpose, but because of that mistake, I lost over $4,000.
+Obviously, I didn’t do this on purpose, but because of that mistake, I lost over $4,000.
 While it may be difficult or impossible to avoid this scenario, it’s good to at least be aware of the possibility.
 I wasn’t.

 Bottom line: because there are so many variables, you’ll want to meet with someone in HR to discuss all of the options offered by your employer.